cornellpepper/CuWatch_code/src/README.md

 ## Newer files that are of interest (10/21/2024)

 - readout.py: readout w/o web server.
 Obsolete.
 - asynchio4.py: current version that uses `asyncio` and [microdot](https://microdot.readthedocs.io/en/latest) for web services, and also provides the readout.
-    - this requires you to install the following files
+This requires you to install the following files
     1. `microdot.py` and `__init__.py` from the microdot repo.
 Pre-compile using mpy-cross to generate `mpy` file and install that to save memory.
     1. `mpy-cross microdot.py; mpremote fs cp microdot.mpy :`; same for `__init__.py`
     1. `RingBuffer.py` from the local repo, install via `mpremote fs cp RingBuffer.py :`
-    1. Create and install `my_secrets.py` which must look like this e.g., for RedRover
+    1. Create and install `my_secrets.py` which must look like this e.g., for RedRover:

-        ```
+        ```python
         PASS=None
         SSID=RedRover
         ```

     1. Copy `boot.py` to the board: `mpremote fs cp boot.py :`
     1. Run via `mpremote run asynchio4.py` from the terminal.

 ### Automatic startup

 To have the web page and readout run by default, the python file needs to be copied to the pico as `main.py`:

 ```shell